tsimafeip/mt5-lang-detect/README.md

 Additionally, I have tried to use local Colab runtime to save the model-related files, but it is not allowed due to [TPU-specifics](https://cloud.google.com/tpu/docs/troubleshooting#cannot_use_local_filesystem).

 ## Before you start
 - It is advised to use Google Chrome if you want to explore Tensorboard interactively during fine-tuning.
-Also, it looks like that this specific browser works very fast with Colab.
+Also, it looks like this specific browser works very fast with Colab.
 - Please log in to any Google Account when the notebook requests it.
 It is needed for the work with Google Storage, which assists as a data directory for faster loading.
 - Google Colab is sometimes failing to provide enough TPUs.
 I can do nothing with it since the T5 model is based on TPU architecture.
 The only advice is to try again later.